OpenTermsArchive/docs/content/terms/how-to/rename-a-service.md

 ---
-title: How to guides rename a service
+title: How to rename a service
 linkTitle: Rename a service
 ---